jdraines/vertagus/README.md

 - **Tag Prefixes** in case you're developing in a repository that holds multiple packages.
 Or maybe you just like prefixes.

 You declare these in a `vertagus.toml` file next to your package in your repository.
+(See the [configuration](./docs/configuration.md) docs for more on the format of this file.)

 ### Command Line Interface